betula/node-shared/README.md

-node-provide is more than simple decorator for lightweight dependency injection.
-Is a powerful instrument for organizing the architecture of your application.
+node-provide is more than simple decorator for control your dependencies.
+It's a powerful instrument for organizing the architecture of your application.

 The better experience you will get if you use node-provide with TypeScript because in this case, you can get an instance of your dependency with 9 character instruction.